-Should you need to be tested for covid, you can pick up antigen testing kits on campus.
+Should you need to be tested for Covid, you can pick up antigen testing kits on campus at the USC Bookstore and the Engemann Student Health Center.

 The USC Student Health Fee

 The health fee covers most medical services at the USC Student Health Center, but there are some additional fees for tests, immunizations, medications, and other services.
 These additional fees are the student's responsibility and are not covered by your funding package.
 Please see the Student Health website for various fees.